petermunro/angular-exercises/09-directives-structural.md

 ## Using Structural Directives

+### Rendering a List of Items

-1. Some data has been received which looks like this:
+Some data has been received which looks like this:

         [
           {